arc64/arc64.github.com/_posts/opennews/2013-08-16-just-fucking-do-it.md

 category : opennews
 tagline: ""
 tags : [fellowship]
-title: "Just fucking do it"
+title: "Just do it - join us"
 opennews: true
 unlisted: true
 ---
 {% include JB/setup %}

 So it is the night before the last day that you can apply to be an OpenNews fellow and it may be that you still don't know [why you would apply](http://dansinker.com/post/58361079881/opennews-looking-vs-leaping).
 Why you should join us on a [ride of a lifetime](http://dansinker.com/post/57449914079/opennews-knight-mozilla-fellowships-what-do-you).
-Why you (shouldn't be afraid of what happens after)[http://slifty.com/2013/08/opennews-applicants-be-warned/].
+Why you [shouldn't be afraid of what happens after](http://slifty.com/2013/08/opennews-applicants-be-warned/).

 There are 8 fellows this year, and 5 alumni and they have all expressed why their experience is unique, and how the OpenNews fellowship has helped them, changed them and blown their minds.